Tushar Gupta

 Beyond Work

 I build things outside of work too.
 Recently exploring SwiftUI and shipping small apps that solve specific problems well.
-There's something satisfying about shipping something complete, even if it's small.
+There's a particular satisfaction in shipping something complete, even if it's small.